localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 $ awslocal s3 cp digits.csv.gz s3://reproducible-ml/digits.csv.gz
 {{< / command >}}

-In the commands above, we first create two zips for our Lambda functions: `lambda.zip` and `infer.zip`, respectively with the code for training and for evaluating the machine learning model.
-Next, we create an S3 bucket named `reproducible-ml` and upload the zip files and the dataset.
-We can now create the two Lambda functions using `awslocal` CLI.
+In the above commands, we first create two zip files for our Lambda functions: lambda.zip and infer.zip.
+These zip files contain the code for training and evaluating the machine learning model, respectively.
+Next, we create an S3 bucket called `reproducible-ml` and upload the zip files and the dataset to it.
+Finally, we use the `awslocal` CLI to create the two Lambda functions

 {{< command >}}
 $ awslocal lambda create-function --function-name ml-train \